nextstrain/docs.nextstrain.org/src/tutorials/creating-a-workflow.rst

 Automate the Build with Snakemake
 =================================

 While it is instructive to run all of the above commands manually, it is more practical to automate their execution with a workflow manager.
-Nextstrain implements these automated builds with `Snakemake <https://snakemake.readthedocs.io>`_ by defining a ``Snakefile`` like `this Snakefile <https://github.com/nextstrain/zika-tutorial/blob/master/Snakefile>`_ used in the :doc:`previous tutorial <quickstart>`.
+Nextstrain implements these automated builds with `Snakemake <https://snakemake.readthedocs.io>`_ by defining a ``Snakefile`` like `this Snakefile <https://github.com/nextstrain/zika-tutorial/blob/master/Snakefile>`_ used in the :doc:`previous tutorial <running-a-workflow>`.

 From the ``zika-tutorial/`` directory, delete the previously generated results.